-Beginning June 17, 2020, all University of Nebraska–Lincoln (UNL) faculty, staff, students, and visitors (including contractors, service providers, and others) will be required to use a facial covering at all times when indoors on the UNL campus, with the following exceptions:
+All University of Nebraska–Lincoln (UNL) faculty, staff, students, and visitors (including contractors, service providers, and others) are required to use a facial covering at all times when indoors on the UNL campus, with the following exceptions:

 - When eating; however, social distancing practices must be observed.

 - When an alternative is necessary as indicated by a medical professional during patient care.*

 - When exercising either in a campus recreation facility or during a university-sponsored activity when use of a campus recreation facility is not practicable.

 - When in one’s assigned apartment or residence hall room.

 - When the task requires the use of a NIOSH-approved respirator.